-Moreover, in the process of hands-on measurement specialist, by a single researcher, after the guidance of an animal body measurement specialist, by a single researcher, after each measurement is obtained, the digital Vernier caliper is reset to 0 again, and the average of three measurements is taken.
+Moreover, in the process of hands-on measurement specialist, by a single researcher, after each measurement is obtained, the digital Vernier caliper is reset to 0 again, and the average of three measurements is taken.
 In addition, we measure the straight-line distance instead of the ratio of the arc length of the ellipse, hoping to reduce the error caused by measuring the arc length of the irregular surface and making the data ratio closer to reality.